Appliances

 • Safety precautions

 Ignoring these guidelines can void warranties or lead to improper care.
-Set aside time to read your appliance’s manual thoroughly when you first install it and refer to it regularly.
+Therefore, set aside time to read your appliance’s manual thoroughly when you first install it.
+Afterward, refer to it regularly to keep your devices running smoothly and support Appliances Lifespan and Performance.

 2. Keep Appliances Clean Inside and Out